leaflabs/leaflabs-docs/source/bootloader.rst

 This is the expected behavior for the serial bootloader.

-Do not confuse the above steps, which run the built-in serial bootloader, with the steps for :ref:`perpetual boodloader mode
+Do not confuse the above steps, which run the built-in serial bootloader, with the steps for :ref:`perpetual bootloader mode
 <troubleshooting-perpetual-bootloader>`.

 **Step 4: Get stm32loader.py**.
 You can download it directly from